Kong/blog-mocking/README.md

 kumactl apply -f delay-captains-log.yaml
 ```

-Since we have two Captain's Log service data plane proxies, we need to add a service mesh policy that only routes traffic to the real service instead of load balancing between the real service and mock service.
+When we are finished, we will have two Captain's Log service data plane proxies, a real one and a mock one.
+We need to add a service mesh policy that only routes traffic to the real service instead of load balancing between the real service and mock service.

 ```
 type: TrafficRoute